garudareiga/rayblog/content/2014/python_logging_tutorial.md

 ```

 As we can see the message emitted by the root logger, the _debug_ and _info_ messages are ignored.
-Besides, it prefixes all output by something like WARNING:root.
+Besides, it prefixes all outputs by something like WARNING:root.
 It is because the root logger's
-debug level is set to *WARN* by default, and it has its own formatter.
+severity level is set to *WARN* by default, and it has its own formatter.
 Let's quickly confirm
 that and then change the level from *WARN* to *DEBUG*.

 ```python